Ohm’s Law Calculator

 Assumptions and how to use this calculator

-• Does not model AC impedance, phase angle, or reactive components.
+• Does not model AC impedance, phase angle, capacitive, or inductive reactance.

-• For division calculations, the denominator must be greater than zero.
+• For calculations that involve division (current and resistance modes), the denominator must be greater than zero.

 Common questions